 - The Pet Nabber – an Escape Room type adventure about Number Sense

 If your students are more experienced with Escape Rooms, I just finished creating Escape from Ireland, an adventure about the stories of Ireland.
 It’s perfect for St. Patrick’s day!
 The focus is on reading comprehension, so students read embedded texts and answer questions about them.
 The Escape Room includes a biography of St. Patrick that you can download for free on TPT!
 It also includes a retelling of the Legend of Finn MacCool, a fictional story about the Leprechaun King and 3 short descriptions of famous castles in Ireland.
 When you put those texts together with the storyline of the Escape Room, kids will be doing a lot of reading!
 The codes and riddles require some background knowledge, so this is rated I for Intermediate.
 I have filled this Escape Room with high quality photographs of Ireland, interesting texts and opportunities for critical thinking and problem solving.
 Plus, there are leprechauns and magic!
 What’s not to love!

 Another type of Escape Room adventure is the choose your own adventure style.
 This is by far the most complicated type of Escape Room to create.
 It is not straightforward because the students make decisions during the activity, and each decision leads down a different path.
 These are incredibly engaging for for the kids, and I find that they play them over and over because they can have a different outcome each time!
 Escape from Plymouth Colony and Adventure in the Chocolate Factory are both this type of Escape Room.

 Want to learn how to create Escape Rooms like these?
 Become a follower!
-I’m putting together a video training series, to teach teachers how to create Google Form Escape Rooms.
-The link will be posted in the blog soon, so check back!
+I keep writing blog posts and videos about tech and ELA!
 In the meantime, check out this free YouTube video on using Google Slides Task Cards with Whiteboard.fi.